LucaGeminiani00/Diffusion-Distillation-WL/README.md

-# TS - Diffusion Distillation
+# Master's Thesis Project : Diffusion Distillation-FS

-This repository provides an extension of the Diffusion TS model, proposed in https://github.com/Y-debug-sys/Diffusion-TS.
+This repository provides an extension of the Diffusion TS model, proposed in https://github.com/Y-debug-sys/Diffusion-TS; it also provides an implementation of Progressive Distillation, extending the methodology to the Time Series domain.

-Distillation of the originally trained model leads to significantly faster Sampling, as sampling steps are reduced in half at each iteration of Distillation.
-The training procedure follows from what was proposed in "Progressive Distillation for Fast Sampling of Diffusion Models", by Tim Salimans and Jonathan Ho https://openreview.net/forum?id=TIdIXIpzhoI .
+Distillation of the originally trained model reduces by half the Diffusion step of the teacher, rendering the original network into a narrower, faster one.
+The training procedure follows from what is originally proposed in "Progressive Distillation for Fast Sampling of Diffusion Models", by Tim Salimans and Jonathan Ho https://openreview.net/forum?id=TIdIXIpzhoI .

+This is work for my Master's Thesis, which is still in progress, thus the code will still be most likely subject to changes / additions.
+The attached Jupyter Notebook can be run in Google Colab, obtaining reasonable computational times even with the weakest GPUs available.
 ## Acknowledgements

 I made use of the following github repos for their valuable code base: